jadecobra/python_tdd_exercises/source/how_to/make_tdd/index.rst

 On Windows computers without Windows Subsystem for Linux
 =================================================================================

-* :ref:`how to manually make a python test driven development environment on Windows without Windows Subsystem for Linux`
+* :ref:`how to make a Python Test Driven Development environment manually on Windows without Windows Subsystem for Linux`
-* :ref:`how to automatically make a python test driven development environment on Windows without Windows Subsystem for Linux`
+* :ref:`how to make a Python Test Driven Development environment automatically on Windows without Windows Subsystem for Linux`
 * :ref:`how to make an empty file on Windows without Windows Subsystem for Linux`
 * :ref:`how to write text to a file on Windows without Windows Subsystem for Linux`
 * :ref:`how to change the name of a file on Windows without WSL`